logo

 • Lifetime structural warranty.

 Sizing a length of pipe is straightforward but only accounts for just a bit over half the deflection of a total telescope pier assembly.
-We use bending moment diagrams to identify where the bending is taking place and then use an iterative 30,000 node 3D finite element structural analysis method to converge on designs that minimize deflection of the entire pier assembly: the same software NASA and Northrop Grumman used to design the James Webb Space Telescope.
+We use bending moment diagrams to identify where the bending is taking place and then use an iterative 30,000 node 3D finite element structural analysis method to converge on designs that minimize deflection of the entire pier assembly: the same software NASA and Northrop Grumman used to design the James Webb Space Telescope structure.
 To achieve these low deflections, optimization of every element is critical and requires unique attention to detail.

 • Pipe: ASTM A500 Grade B, 46,000 psi yield, 58,000 psi tensile